Canaccord Genuity Group Trims Phreesia (NYSE:PHR) Target Price to $34.00

-Phreesia (NYSE:PHR – Get Free Report) had its price target lowered by equities research analysts at Canaccord Genuity Group from $37.00 to $34.00 in a report issued on Friday, Benzinga reports.
-The brokerage presently has a “buy” rating on the stock.
-Canaccord Genuity Group’s target price would indicate a potential upside of 85.89% from the stock’s current price.
+Phreesia (NYSE:PHR – Free Report) had its target price cut by Canaccord Genuity Group from $37.00 to $34.00 in a research report sent to investors on Friday morning, Benzinga reports.
+They currently have a buy rating on the stock.

-Phreesia (NYSE:PHR – Get Free Report) last released its earnings results on Thursday, May 30th.
-The company reported ($0.35) EPS for the quarter, beating the consensus estimate of ($0.51) by $0.16.
-The firm had revenue of $101.20 million during the quarter, compared to analyst estimates of $100.94 million.
-Phreesia had a negative return on equity of 53.33% and a negative net margin of 38.42%.
-The business’s quarterly revenue was up 20.8% compared to the same quarter last year.
-During the same period in the prior year, the firm posted ($0.70) earnings per share.
-As a group, sell-side analysts predict that Phreesia will post -1.48 earnings per share for the current year.
+Phreesia (NYSE:PHR – Get Free Report) last released its quarterly earnings results on Thursday, May 30th.
+The company reported ($0.35) earnings per share for the quarter, topping analysts’ consensus estimates of ($0.51) by $0.16.
+Phreesia had a negative return on equity of 46.81% and a negative net margin of 31.87%.
+The firm had revenue of $101.20 million during the quarter, compared to the consensus estimate of $100.94 million.
+During the same quarter in the prior year, the firm posted ($0.70) EPS.
+The business’s revenue was up 20.8% on a year-over-year basis.
+As a group, equities research analysts predict that Phreesia will post -1.48 earnings per share for the current fiscal year.

-In other news, COO Evan Roberts sold 25,962 shares of the firm’s stock in a transaction on Thursday, March 21st.
-The stock was sold at an average price of $23.52, for a total transaction of $610,626.24.
-Following the completion of the sale, the chief operating officer now directly owns 728,570 shares of the company’s stock, valued at approximately $17,135,966.40.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
-In other news, General Counsel Allison C. Hoffman sold 1,238 shares of the stock in a transaction on Monday, April 15th.
-The stock was sold at an average price of $22.86, for a total value of $28,300.68.
-Following the completion of the sale, the general counsel now owns 135,621 shares in the company, valued at $3,100,296.06.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, COO Evan Roberts sold 25,962 shares of the stock in a transaction on Thursday, March 21st.
-The shares were sold at an average price of $23.52, for a total value of $610,626.24.
-Following the completion of the sale, the chief operating officer now owns 728,570 shares of the company’s stock, valued at approximately $17,135,966.40.
+In other Phreesia news, insider Janet Gunzburg sold 2,817 shares of the company’s stock in a transaction on Tuesday, March 19th.
+The shares were sold at an average price of $23.27, for a total transaction of $65,551.59.
+Following the transaction, the insider now owns 40,609 shares in the company, valued at $944,971.43.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+In other Phreesia news, COO Evan Roberts sold 25,962 shares of Phreesia stock in a transaction that occurred on Thursday, March 21st.
+The shares were sold at an average price of $23.52, for a total transaction of $610,626.24.
+Following the transaction, the chief operating officer now owns 728,570 shares of the company’s stock, valued at approximately $17,135,966.40.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+Also, insider Janet Gunzburg sold 2,817 shares of the business’s stock in a transaction on Tuesday, March 19th.
+The stock was sold at an average price of $23.27, for a total value of $65,551.59.
+Following the completion of the transaction, the insider now directly owns 40,609 shares in the company, valued at approximately $944,971.43.
 The disclosure for this sale can be found here.
-Insiders sold a total of 82,467 shares of company stock valued at $1,895,776 in the last three months.
-5.80% of the stock is currently owned by corporate insiders.
+Over the last quarter, insiders have sold 82,467 shares of company stock worth $1,895,776.
+Corporate insiders own 5.80% of the company’s stock.

-Several hedge funds and other institutional investors have recently modified their holdings of PHR.
-International Assets Investment Management LLC boosted its position in Phreesia by 1,987.3% during the fourth quarter.
+Institutional investors have recently added to or reduced their stakes in the stock.
+International Assets Investment Management LLC lifted its holdings in Phreesia by 1,987.3% during the fourth quarter.
 International Assets Investment Management LLC now owns 1,482 shares of the company’s stock valued at $34,000 after purchasing an additional 1,411 shares during the last quarter.
-Acadian Asset Management LLC acquired a new stake in shares of Phreesia in the third quarter worth about $53,000.
-Russell Investments Group Ltd. lifted its position in shares of Phreesia by 5,462.3% in the fourth quarter.
-Russell Investments Group Ltd. now owns 3,838 shares of the company’s stock worth $89,000 after buying an additional 3,769 shares during the last quarter.
-EntryPoint Capital LLC acquired a new stake in shares of Phreesia in the first quarter worth about $169,000.
-Finally, Quadrature Capital Ltd acquired a new stake in shares of Phreesia in the first quarter worth about $202,000.
-92.10% of the stock is currently owned by hedge funds and other institutional investors.
+Acadian Asset Management LLC bought a new stake in Phreesia in the third quarter worth $53,000.
+Russell Investments Group Ltd. boosted its holdings in Phreesia by 5,462.3% during the 4th quarter.
+Russell Investments Group Ltd. now owns 3,838 shares of the company’s stock valued at $89,000 after acquiring an additional 3,769 shares during the period.
+EntryPoint Capital LLC bought a new stake in Phreesia in the first quarter valued at approximately $169,000.
+Finally, Quadrature Capital Ltd bought a new stake in Phreesia during the 1st quarter valued at $202,000.
+Institutional investors own 92.10% of the company’s stock.

 Phreesia, Inc provides an integrated SaaS-based software and payment platform for the healthcare industry in the United States and Canada.
 The company offers access solutions that offers appointment scheduling system for online appointments, reminders, and referral tracking management; registration solution to automate patient self-registration; revenue cycle solution, which offer insurance-verification processes, point-of-sale payments applications, post-visit payment collection, and flexible payment options; and network connect solution to deliver clinically relevant content to patients.